A Chance to Get Outdoors and Get Active

 Claire Trapp tells how volunteering at Carymoor is giving her the chance to use her skills in wildlife conservation, get active and improve her wellbeing by working in the great outdoors.

 How and why did you first start volunteering at Carymoor?

-I brought my kids to Carymoor to make a bird box at a family day a few years ago, then I spotted an advert for the Green Workout programme (Carymoor’s five day course giving an introduction to winter conservation tasks) and decided to take part.
+I brought my kids to Carymoor to make a bird box at a family day a few years ago, then I spotted an advert for the Green Workout programme (Carymoor’s five day course giving an introduction to winter conservation tasks funded by SS&L) and decided to take part.
 It was a lot of fun and everyone was really friendly and inclusive, so I joined Carymoor’s group of regular volunteers who help out with conservation tasks every Tuesday.

 What do you get involved in?

 With the Tuesday group I get involved in a whole range of tasks such as planting wildflowers, coppicing, pollarding, hedge-laying, raking and scything, all with such a lovely bunch of people.

 I am also carrying out reptile surveys for Carymoor.
 I have a foundation degree in Wildlife Countryside Management so volunteering at Carymoor gives me the chance to put what I know into practice and to continue to learn.
 From February to October I come up to Carymoor every other week and spend two hours walking around the site looking for grass snakes and slow worms or signs of their activity.
 The data I’m collecting will help Carymoor monitor the reptiles on the nature reserve.

 I’m also hoping to get involved in surveying mammals like harvest mice and I’m working towards getting the license to monitor great crested newts.